 - Diagnostic mammograms evaluate a breast change detected by you or your doctor.
 This type of mammogram is advised for patients who notice lumps, have a family history, are breast cancer patients or have found an abnormality during a screening mammogram.
 A diagnostic mammogram may be more time consuming because additional images may need to be taken.

 We use the latest in digital mammography systems.
-Digital technology provides more detailed images with less radiation.
+High Definition Digital technology with Tomography provides more detailed images with less radiation.
 It also allows the physician to electronically manipulate the images to make a more accurate diagnosis.
 This technology is not only designed to be more comfortable for the patient, but it also allows the radiology technologist to be with the patient during the entire exam.

 We understand our patients have busy lives.
 That's why we not only make appointments easy and convenient, but we have additional imaging technology at each location to meet your needs, including breast MRI and ultrasound.